soffes/blog/published/2007-11-24-lets-end-the-browser-war-and-just-comply-with-standards/lets-end-the-browser-war-and-just-comply-with-standards.markdown

+---
-# Let’s End the Browser War and Just Comply with Standards
+title: Let’s End the Browser War and Just Comply with Standards
+categories: development web
+---

 Being a professional web developer (that is someone who makes there living by developing web), I think myself, as well as other professional web developers, should have some what of a say in what they will be developing for.
 All we really care about is the engine.
 I’ll explain.